frontend/toolbox/new-project/new-project.md

   ?
 Where would you like to put your build?
   ```

-7. It finishes with dependencies installation using [Yarn](https://yarnpkg.com/).
+7. It finishes with dependencies installations using [Yarn](https://yarnpkg.com/).

 ### Next step